-- From 8th to 9th House: The capacity for transformation that springs from the acceptance of the relationships pins towards an expansion of consciousness no longer limited by individual boundaries, free internally to overcome the usual terms of thought and externally to increase knowledge of the world example by travelling.
-On the negative side: The inability or impossibility of managing relationships accentuates the destructive aspect of the individual transformation, proposing the same type of experience, but this time experienced as a painful catharsis.
+- 8th to 9th House: A potential for transformation that arises from the acceptance of relationships pushes towards an expansion of consciousness no longer limited by individual boundaries, free internally to overcome the habitual terms of thought and externally to increase knowledge of the world, for example, by travelling.
+However, this transformative experience can become painful and destructive if one struggles to manage relationships.
+It may result in a problematic catharsis.

 The sequence of the 12 Houses

-Rudhyar again proposes an association between houses and their meaning from the point of view of transpersonal astrology. (compared to the original, the contents have been reworked):
+Rudhyar suggests an association between the houses and their meaning from the point of view of transpersonal astrology. (compared to the original, the contents have been reworked):

-- 1st House: The Sower.
-The particular destiny impulse, the birth of self-awareness.
+- 1st House.
+The Sower.
+Destiny’s force and the emergence of self-awareness.

-- 3rd House: The Seed.
-Forming a nucleus of synthesis between the self and the sensory impressions gives rise to the first forms of relationship with the surrounding environment – the formative intellect.
+- 3rd House.
+The Seed.
+A nucleus of synthesis is formed between the self and sensory impressions, giving rise to the first relationship structure with the surrounding environment – the formative intellect.

 - 4th House.
 The Soul.
-The destiny impulse arises from the form, according to the model carried by the father.
+The influence of destiny is shaped according to the model brought by the father figure.

 - 7th House.
 The Exchange.
-The culmination of the individual function leads to recognising the other from oneself as a complementary aspect of one’s evolution — a point of balance between the self and the other.
+The individual’s growth leads to acknowledging the importance of others as a complementary part of their evolution — a point of balance between oneself and others.

 - 8th House.
 The Transmutation.
-The symbolic death of the individual is a prelude to rebirth on a higher plane as a result of mutual human exchange – the dismissal of forms.
+The symbolic death of the individual paves the way for a higher rebirth through mutual human exchange and the cessation of forms.

-The calculation of domification arises from a compromise between two reference systems – equatorial and ecliptic – projected onto the local celestial sphere.
-In the Placidus domification system, the most widely accepted by astrologers, it is necessary to adopt an arrangement that allows representing on the two-dimensional plane of the horoscope chart the ascensional difference of the signs in respect to the latitude of the observation place.
-The resultant is a structure where the longitudinal distance between the angular axes differs from the ideal value of 90 degrees due to the inclination of the equatorial axis concerning the ecliptic axis (except at two times of the day, when the equinoctial points intersect the line East-West on the horizon at 0 degrees Aries and 0 degrees Libra).
-Also, the intermediate houses are consequently affected by this circumstance.
-For the latitudes beyond the Arctic circle (about 66 degrees north and south), the system enters a critical state; for example, in the winter season, where the sun does not rise, the point of maximum culmination (Midheaven) is below the horizon.
-There are many solutions proposed to remedy the inherent weaknesses in the various systems, but none has ever gathered a unanimous consensus.
+The domification calculation involves a balancing act between two reference systems – equatorial and ecliptic – projected onto the local celestial sphere.
+Placidus’ house system, which astrologers widely accept, requires a specific arrangement to accurately represent the ascensional difference of signs in relation to the latitude of the observation site on the two-dimensional horoscope chart.
+This results in a structure where the longitudinal distance between angular axes differs from the ideal 90 degrees due to the inclination of the equatorial axis compared to the ecliptic axis (except in two moments of the day when the equinoctial points intersect the East-West line on the horizon at 0 degrees Aries and 0 degrees Libra).
+This circumstance affects even the inter-mediate houses.
+In latitudes beyond the Arctic Circle (approximately 66 degrees north and south), the system faces a critical state, especially during winter when the sun does not rise, and the maximum culmination point (the Midheaven) falls below the horizon.
+Many solutions have been proposed to address the weaknesses inherent in various systems, but none have gained unanimous approval.